US Census 2020

 - Your bank account or credit card numbers.

 In addition, the Census Bureau will not contact you on behalf of a political party.

 How Do I Respond to the Census Online?
-Beginning March 12, 2020 you may begin to self-respond online by visiting my2020census.gov to complete your questionnaire.This video previews the process for responding to the 2020 Census Online, walking you through the questions Census will ask regarding your household:
+Beginning March 12, 2020 households were able to self-respond online by visiting my2020census.gov to complete their questionnaire.This video previews the process for responding to the 2020 Census Online, walking you through the questions Census will ask regarding your household: